simonh1000/google-analytics-service-accounts/README.md

 (This module is loosely based on [ga-report](https://www.npmjs.com/package/ga-report), in that it shares the same API.
 I developed it as ga-report requires you to provide your Google password, which is not ideal from a security perspective, and triggers subsequent scary warning messages from the big G!)

 ### Change log
+ - 2.0.0 - Switch to ES6 Promises from async
  - 1.2.0 - Switched to ES6 for development; shipping with transpiled file
  - 1.0.0 - Breaking change: constructor bow takes the key, rather than filename (to work better with e.g. system variables)
  - 0.4.1 - updated jwt to 5.0 and fixed bug in iat time